silentoplayz/Droste-Effect-Image-Creator/README.md

 # Output
 The final processed image is saved as `output_{unique_suffix}.png` in the script's directory.
 If you choose to save a timelapse video, it will be saved as `time_lapse_{unique_suffix}.mp4`.
 If you opt to save the reversed clip separately, it will be named `reversed_clip_{unique_suffix}.mp4`.

+# Disclaimer
+**Each iteration of the image is processed sequentially, meaning the final outcome of your chosen parameters may not be immediately apparent.
+Therefore, I personally encourage experimentation with the parameters and and learning from the results to fine-tune the effect(s) to your preference.
+This iterative process is part of the creative journey, offering a hands-on experience in digital art creation.**

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details.